wuegaki/wuegaki.github.io/output.md

 - Qing, Ciyang, Floris Roelofsen & **Wataru Uegaki**. to appear.
 Predicates of inquisitive emotion and theories of question embedding. _Proceedings of Sinn und Bedeutung 28_.
 - Mucha, Anne, Mary Amaechi, Fred Whibley & **Wataru Uegaki**. to appear.
 Future and the composition of modal meaning: the view from Igbo. _Proceedings of Sinn und Bedeutung 28_.
-- Deniz Özyıldız & **Wataru Uegaki**. to appear.
-Two kinds of question-embedding strategies and veridicality alternations. _Proceedings of SALT 33_.
 -	Mucha, Anne, James Engels, Fred Whibley & **Wataru Uegaki**. to appear.
 Negative modality in Hausa, Thai and Kiitharaka. _Proceedings of TripleA_.
 - Qing, Ciyang, Deniz Özyıldız, Floris Roelofsen, Maribel Romero & **Wataru Uegaki**. to appear.
 How context and focus modulate form-meaning mismatches in speech reports. _Proceedings of WCCFL 31_.
+- Deniz Özyıldız & **Wataru Uegaki**.
+2023.
+Two kinds of question-embedding strategies and veridicality alternations. _Proceedings of SALT 33_.
 - **Uegaki, Wataru**.
 2023.
 The _doubt-whether_ puzzle.
 In Łukasz Jędrzejowski and Carla Umbach, eds. _Non-interrogative subordinate wh-clauses_.
 OUP. [[Preprint DOI](https://doi.org/10.31234/osf.io/7ryzu)]
 - Özyıldız, Deniz, Ciyang Qing, Floris Roelofsen, Maribel Romero and **Wataru Uegaki**.
 2023.
 A Crosslinguistic Database for Combinatorial and Semantic Properties of Attitude Predicates. _Proceedings of the 5th Workshop on Research in Computational Linguistic Typology and Multilingual NLP (SIGTYP 2023)_, Association for Computational Linguistics. [[URL](https://aclanthology.org/2023.sigtyp-1.7)]
 - **Uegaki, Wataru**.
 2022.
 Semantic approaches to clause-type selection.
 In Hajime Ono and Yoichi Miyamoto, eds. _Key Concepts in Experimental Pragmatics_.
 Kaiyaku-sya.